-This list is not exhaustive but it may include:

-- The nature of the activity e.g. training session, match, an event, does it include a trip away or overnight stay? - The number of children or young people involved in the football activity - The age, maturity and experience of the children and/or young people involved - Whether any of the members of staff, volunteers or children or young people have a learning or physical disability or special requirements
+This list is not exhaustive but it may include: • The nature of the activity e.g. training session, • Whether any of the children or young people match, an event, does it include a trip away or have challenging behaviour overnight stay? • The particular risks associated with the football The number of children or young people activity or event involved in the football activity • The particular risks associated with the • The age, maturity and experience of the environment children and/or young people involved • The level of qualification and experience of the • Whether any of the members of staff, members of staff and volunteers volunteers or children or young people have a The programme of activities learning or physical disability or special requirements